seek-oss/sku/docs/docs/cli.md

 ### `configure`

-Emits and updates configuration files for your project.
+Emit and update configuration files for your project.
 This command is run before most other `sku` CLI commands, so you shouldn't need to run it manually.

 ```sh